-In 2021, researchers at the Lookout Threat Labs discovered a novel distribution of the Anubis Android banking malware masquerading as the official account management application from leading French telecommunications company, Orange S.A.
+In 2021, researchers at Lookout discovered a novel distribution of the Anubis Android banking malware masquerading as the official account management application from leading French telecommunications company, Orange S.A.
 Lookout actively worked with Orange to ensure its customers were protected.

 Leveraging a variation of the infamous banking trojan, the attackers are targeting customers of nearly 400 financial institutions, cryptocurrency wallets and virtual payment platforms.
 As a banking trojan malware, Anubis’ goal is to collect significant data about the victim from their mobile device for financial gain.
 This is done by intercepting SMSs, keylogging, file exfiltration, screen monitoring, GPS data collection, and abuse of the device’s accessibility services.